telliott99/MyJava/arrays.rst

     int[] A = { 1, 2, 3, 4, 5 };

 combines declaration and initialization.

-We go through the array and print the values in three ways:  using a for-each loop and a format string, using the ``Arrays.toString`` method, and using an index that ranges from 0 to ``i < A.length``.
+Then, we go through the array and print the values in three ways:  using a for-each loop and a format string, using the ``Arrays.toString`` method, and using an index that ranges from ``0`` to ``i < A.length``.
 Using the index allows us to print the last value in a special way.

 The output:

 .. sourcecode:: bash

+    > javac MyArray.java
-    > java arrays
+    > java MyArray
     1 2 3 4 5
     [1, 2, 3, 4, 5]
     A:  0: 1, 1: 2, 2: 3, 3: 4, 4: 5.